 Selecting Your Road Bike

 So how do you go about selecting the right road bike for your needs?
 Start by asking yourself some questions.
 What style bike do you ride now?
 What bikes are your friends riding?
 What’s your budget for a road bike?
 Keep in mind that road bikes are designed for pavement riding and speed.
-So if you’re friends are looking to climb mountains, you might want to consider a mountain bike.
-If you decide a road bike is right for you, we have road bikes for sale from some of the bike industry’s top suppliers: Trek, Felt, Jamis, Cervelo, and Argon18.
+If you decide a road bike is right for you, we have road bikes for sale from some of the bike industry’s top suppliers: Trek, Felt, Jamis, Cervelo, Scott and Argon18.

 Road Bike Sizing is Important

 The single most important part of buying a road bike is getting the bike that fits you perfectly.
 You’ll want to pay attention to the seat height and horizontal positioning, reach and drop to the handlebars and body angles in relation to the bike.
 Road bike saddles are generally long and narrow with sparse padding to support long rides that can last several hours.
 The key is making sure you get a good bike fit.

 The more comfortable you are on your road bike, the fewer aches and pains you’ll endure.
 It also enhances your pedaling efficiency and bike handling so you can better enjoy your riding.
 It pays to get a bike fitting.
 It will pay off when you ride your road bike on Westchester County roads.
 Just ask us and we’ll be happy to book a fitting appointment for you.